ai-hero/course-intro-to-qa-systems-with-llms/README.md

 # Q&A from blog articles

-Another example of RaG from blog data where we answer questions based on data on blugs that are publicly available.
+Another example of RAG from blog data where we answer questions based on data on blugs that are publicly available.

 a.
 First download the data with `python blog/download_blogs.py`.
 b.
 Then, build the index with the data pre-processing pipeline in `python blog/build_index.py`